 Many people worry that by making a claim they are somehow ‘working the system’ but this actually isn’t true.
 You are perfectly entitled to claim compensation if you have been injured as a result of somebody else’s negligence.
 In the example above where you couldn’t take rest breaks at work, your employer is behaving negligently.
 This means that you could make a claim with Accident Advice Helpline for your pain, suffering and loss of earnings.
 We can help you to claim compensation for a wide range of different injuries to your foot, including plantar fasciitis, so get in touch with us after your accident to find out more.

-There are no upfront fees to worry about as our professional personal injury solicitors work on a 100% no-win, no-fee* basis, so you can call us on 0800 689 0500 or 0333 500 0993 from a mobile today.
+There are no upfront fees to worry about as our professional personal injury solicitors work on a no win no fee basis, so you can call us on 0800 689 5659 today.
 All advice is offered on a no-obligation basis.